SYSTRAN/faster-whisper/README.md

 This implementation is up to 4 times faster than [openai/whisper](https://github.com/openai/whisper) for the same accuracy while using less memory.
 The efficiency can be further improved with 8-bit quantization on both CPU and GPU.

-Mobius faster-whisper builds on top of faster-whisper v0.10.0 and support additional functionalities:
+Mobius faster-whisper builds on top of faster-whisper v0.10.0 (latest stable version) and support additional functionalities:

 - Handling multilingual videos.
 - Seed fixing for consistency across runs.